rust-embedded/rust-raspberrypi-OS-tutorials/14_virtual_mem_part2_mmio_remap/README.md

 - [`src/bsp/raspberrypi/memory.rs`](src/bsp/raspberrypi/memory.rs) and
   [`src/bsp/raspberrypi/link.ld`](src/bsp/raspberrypi/link.ld) changed the location of the boot core's stack.
 It is now located after the data segment, and separated by an unmapped `guard page`.
-  There is also supporting code in [`src/_arch/aarch64/exception.rs`](src/_arch/aarch64/exception.rs) that runs on data aborts and checks if the fault address lies within the `stack guard page`.
-This can be an indication that a kernel stack overflow happened.
 - [`src/memory/mmu/types.rs`](src/memory/mmu/types.rs) introduces a couple of supporting types, like `Page<ATYPE>`.
 - [`src/memory/mmu/mapping_record.rs`](src/memory/mmu/mapping_record.rs) provides the generic kernel